What I’m about to say will blow your mind, but… cold calling is not dead!

 - Mirroring: Having similar mannerisms and way of talking to your potential lead can help you build a better relationship with them.

 It is unlikely that a lead will immediately be converted to a sale.
 They might have some questions, comments or objections.

 Being able to handle this on the fly is impressive, and that will come with practice.
 However, if you happen to have the same comments, try to adjust your approach so that those comments are addressed in advance.

-Always listen to the comments, though, as they are a great indicator of how well you are doing with your pitch and will help you in the future even if the first sale falls through.
+According to EarthWeb, always listen to the comments, though, as they are a great indicator of how well you are doing with your pitch and will help you in the future even if the first sale falls through.

 Cold calling for lead generation, or otherwise, is not easy.
 You will have to face a fair share of rejections.